Federal Office for Migration and Refugees: 2000–2018 alleged bribe scandal

 The BAMF was alleged in 2018 to have accepted bribes for granting asylum and following these allegations 18,000 asylum approvals since 2000 were to be reviewed.
 The Bremen office was stripped of its authority to process applications and 13 other offices are being investigated on suspicion of irregularities.
 Preliminary results of the revision from March 2019 showed, that asylum-proceedings had been violated in 145 cases.
 Prosecutors assumed at that point, that a single administrator of the BAMF had collaborated with two private lawyers and arranged preferential treatment for the clients they reported to her.
 Love was cited as the likely motive.

 In April of 2021, all allegations of violating migration law against the main defendant Ulrike B. were dropped, while two charges of an asylum lawyer having paid for Ulrike B.'s hotel expenses remained.
 On the 20th of April 2021 the proceedings against Ulrike B. were discontinued against the payment of a fine of 10.000,00 €.
 According to Carsten Momsen, professor of law at the Free University of Berlin, "political influencing" had been instrumental in creating the public perception of the investigations being an "incredibly extensive process".

+In 2026 the court Verwaltungsgericht Bremen found that Ulrike B. had mailed confidential information to the lawyer, received gifts and concluded she thereby destroyed the trust between her and her employer.
+She lost her status as civil servant and parts of her pension entitlements.